 While we have a trusting relationship, the client found it hard to dedicate their time to reviewing our monthly marketing and sales reports and digesting our written monthly recaps.
 Databox provides the client with side-by-side visualizations of marketing and sales data which previously existed only in text and on separate tabs of a report.

 Not only are we saving time on putting together monthly reports for the client, but the client can review and digest the monthly report more easily because the information is readily displayed both numerically and visually.

-We could not be more pleased with our adoption of Databox.
+We could not be more pleased with our adoption of a marketing dashboard software like Databox.
 Its ability to integrate with so many different sales and marketing platforms allows us to put all of our reporting in one place without spending a massive amount of time gathering the data.

 Popular Blog Posts